rightbrace/subset-game/README.md

 ## Through Pip

 Just run `sudo pip install subset`.
 Then run `subset` in a terminal.
-As of right now, a terminal width of at least 80 characters is required.
-(I intend to fix this, but it looks good at 80 and that is a standard size, so I won't adjust the scaling until I have time to do it properly)

 ## From Source